EcsRx/EcsR3/docs/ecs-r3/framework/entities.md

 ## Creating entities

-So entities are created via entity collections so you don't need to do much here other than get the collection you wish to create your entity in and call the `CreateEntity` method which will return you a method to play with.
+So entities are created via entity collections so you don't need to do much here other than get the collection you wish to create your entity in and call the `Create` method which will return you a method to play with.

 ## Accessing entities